-BFA's Internal Control System consists of the organization plan of all the methods and procedures adopted by the Management to achieve the objective of ensuring, as far as practicable, the methodical and efficient conduct of its activities.
-The objectives include adherence to management policies, safeguarding assets, preventing and detecting fraud and error, accurate and complete accounting records and the timely preparation of reliable financial information.
+The BFA internal control system organises all the methods and procedures adopted by management to ensure that wherever possible business is conducted methodically and efficiently.
+Objectives include implementation of management policies, protection of assets, the prevention and detection of fraud and errors, accurate and complete accounting records and the timely preparation of reliable financial information.